gauthamk02/gauthamk02.github.io/content/about.md

 The following is a short introduction thats meant to give a general info about me to the people that stumble on this site.

-Natively from Kerala, India, I'm currently a final year undergrad student studying Computer Science in Amrita University, Amritapuri.
-The campus is situated at a beautiful coastal town in Kerala where the serene beaches, lush greenery and activities in the nearby ashram provide an inspiring backdrop for my life here.
+Natively from Kerala, India, I'm currently a final year undergrad student studying Computer Science in Amrita University, Amritapuri — a beautiful coastal town where serene beaches, lush greenery and activities in the nearby ashram provide an inspiring backdrop for my life here.

 I spend time with neural networks and PyTorch when working and linear algebra when studying.
 This has allowed me to work on many interesting research and open-source projects in the field of AI.
 Currently I am working on a Medical-AI Research project and have also contributed to [DeepChem](https://deepchem.io/) as part of Google Summer of Code 2024.

 I read a lot of books, blogs, papers and am always looking for new things to learn — checkout my [Bookshelf](/bookshelf) to see what I've been reading lately.
 I also play table tennis, swim and go kayaking.
-Apart from English, I know Malayalam and am currently learning Hindi and French using Duolingo and by talking to friends.
+Apart from English, I know Malayalam and am currently learning Hindi using Duolingo and by talking to friends.
 Talk to me about Deep Learning(AI), Tech Stuff, Philosophy, Movies, Books, Dogs, or anything that you find interesting.
 I'm always up for a good conversation.

-I'm an active member and mentor of the student-run FOSS club [amFOSS](https://amfoss.in) where I stay back after college to work on my projects, particpate for hackathons and organise events.
+I'm an active member and mentor of the student-run FOSS club, [amFOSS](https://amfoss.in), where I stay back after college to work on my projects, particpate for hackathons and organise events.
 Being a part of this club has helped me get exposed to the tech world and allowed me to meet and interact with a lot of amazing people.

 If you are interested in the work I do, check out my GitHub profile [https://github.com/gauthamk02](https://github.com/gauthamk02) or my [CV](https://drive.google.com/file/d/1m1Tbe-himD18DG0xv2gzxOKHdKMI3H5-/view?usp=sharing).
 You can reach out to me at [gauthamkrishnanpriya@gmail.com](mailto:gauthamkrishnanpriya@gmail.com).
 Also follow me on Twitter [@gaushn_](https://twitter.com/gaushn_) to read my random thougths and rants.